-Context – what is a good team
+What is a good team?

 A team is not simply a group of people who happen to work together with a patient (or on any other complex problem).
 This has been well expressed in ‘Advancing Medical Professionalism’ – “Pseudo-teams, in contrast, do not have shared objectives, do not work interdependently, and do not meet regularly to review performance.
 Unfortunately, pseudo-teams are common in healthcare.”
-Unfortunately pseudo-teams are not only common, they are also associated with increased stress, reduced engagement of staff, and dissatisfaction with work.
+Unfortunately, pseudo-teams are not only common, but they are also associated with increased stress, reduced engagement of staff, and dissatisfaction with work.

 As is said on another page (here), “No team is an island entire of itself; every team is a piece of the healthcare system.”.
-Many patients involved with a rehabilitation team will be in contact with other organisations and agencies and, sometimes, involved with other teams within them.
+Many patients involved with a rehabilitation team will be in contact with other organisations and agencies and, sometimes, engaged with other units within them.
 Common examples include other secondary care hospital services managing their disease(s), social services providing care and support, employers, a care agency and so on.

 The attitudes needed to acquire and maintain this capability are: